lefoy/cyanide-theme/README.md

 "contrasted_tabs": true
 ```

-You can also use this setting to make the UI even much lighter.
+You can also use these settings to make the UI even much lighter.

 ```
 "contrasted_light_sidebar": true,